saona-raimundo/saona-raimundo.github.io/more/short cv.md

 permalink: /more/short-cv/
 ---

+# Postdoc

+Fellowship in Mathematics

+London School of Economics and Political Science (LSE).
+London, United Kingdom

+September 2025 - Today

 # PhD

+Doctor of Philosophy

-Institute of Science and Technology Austria (IST Austria)
+Institute of Science and Technology Austria (ISTA).
+Klosterneuburg, Austria.

-September 2019 - Today
+September 2019 - July 2025

 # Master

 Master of Science in Engineering with a major in Applied Mathematics

-Universidad de Chile, Santiago (Chile)
+Universidad de Chile.
+Santiago, Chile.

 March 2018 - March 2019